How Alignment Routes: Localizing, Scaling, and Controlling Policy Circuits in Language Models: Discussion

 \subsection{Related work}

-\citet{arditi2024refusal} showed refusal is mediated by a single direction; we show where that direction originates. \citet{zou2023representation}, \citet{cyberey2025steering}, and \citet{garciaferrero2025refusal} intervene at the representation level; we extend to circuit-level decomposition. \citet{zhao2025harmfulness} supports the detect-route separation, showing harmfulness encoding and refusal are representationally independent; our cipher bypass is a direct circuit-level instance. \citet{wollschlager2025geometry} provides a geometric description our mechanism could instantiate; \citet{casademunt2026censored} and \citet{pan2026political} use censored models as behavioral evidence while we use them for circuit discovery.
+\citet{arditi2024refusal} showed refusal is mediated by a single direction; we show where that direction originates. \citet{zou2023representation}, \citet{cyberey2025steering}, and \citet{garciaferrero2025refusal} intervene at the representation level; we extend to circuit-level decomposition. \citet{zhao2025harmfulness} supports the detect-route separation, showing harmfulness encoding and refusal are representationally independent; our cipher bypass is a direct circuit-level instance. \citet{wollschlager2025geometry} provides a geometric description our mechanism could instantiate; \citet{casademunt2026censored} and \citet{pan2026political} use censored models as behavioral evidence while we use them for circuit discovery. \citet{rager2025discovering} discover \emph{which} topics a model refuses behaviorally; we localize \emph{how} that refusal is routed.
+Methodologically, our interchange testing instantiates interchange interventions \citep{geiger2021causal}, and our activation swaps are a form of activation patching \citep{meng2022locating,wang2023interpretability}.